AnnaIsoyan/yelp/README.md

 To use this scripts you must
 1. Have an account on MongoDB Atlas cloud
-2. Have a project with enough storage /M0 free cluster gives only 512mb/
+2. Have projects with enough storage per file /M0 free cluster gives only 512mb/
+3. Have clusters with names user, business, review
-3. Write [user_name] and [password] in connection module for user, business and review
+4. Write [user_name] and [password] in connection module for user, business and review

-4. will be better to download the latest version of tar file from Yelp official web site
+p.s. will be better to download the latest version of tar file from Yelp official web site

 Good Luck!